Walkthrough · article 01 of 24

 The good news: when you have a fixed order to run through, it really is sixty seconds.
 The order below is what most owners settle into after a week.
 It works because every step needs only data that's already in front of you at close-out.

-Two things in front of you: your till's daily total (the Z-report or POS export), and your acquirer's app or terminal showing today's card volume.
-If you have those, the rest is typing.
-If you don't — your POS is glitchy, the acquirer app isn't syncing — pick your best estimate and move on.
-A close enough number today beats a perfect number two days late.
+Two things: your till's daily total (the Z-report or POS export), and your acquirer's app or terminal showing today's card volume.
+With those, the rest is just typing.
+If you don't have them — your POS is glitchy, the acquirer app isn't syncing — pick your best estimate and move on.
+A close-enough number logged today beats a perfect number entered two days late.

 1. 1